OpenJobDescription/openjd-specifications/conformance-tests/2023-09/TASK_CHUNKING/jobs/proposed/README.md

 that a format-string `defaultTaskCount` resolves and produces the expected chunk boundaries.
 That case passes both implementations, so the divergence recorded here is specific to the bound check rather than to resolution itself.

+## Spec references, Template Schemas 2023-09

+- [§3.4.1.5 L1263](https://github.com/OpenJobDescription/openjd-specifications/blob/mainline/wiki/2023-09-Template-Schemas.md?plain=1#L1263) chunks.defaultTaskCount is @fmtstring, so the bound defers past decode
+- [§3.4.1.5 L1276](https://github.com/OpenJobDescription/openjd-specifications/blob/mainline/wiki/2023-09-Template-Schemas.md?plain=1#L1276) defaultTaskCount minimum value: 1, the bound not re-checked after resolution
+- [§7.4 L2014](https://github.com/OpenJobDescription/openjd-specifications/blob/mainline/wiki/2023-09-Template-Schemas.md?plain=1#L2014) format strings not annotated @fmtstring[host] resolve at job creation

+Line numbers are a locator for where each claim was verified.
+The section numbers are the durable reference if the spec is re-flowed.